kivy/kivy/doc/sources/gsoc.rst

   Mentors: Gabriel Pettier, Mathieu Virbel
   Requirements: Access to specific embedded hardware.
+  Task level: Intermediate/Advnced
+  Desired Skills: Familiarity with programming on the specific embedded hardware.

   Add full support for major embedded platforms like Beagle Board and Raspberry Pi.
 Kivy already has partial support for RPi.
 It would be